ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 ## Set up the Environment

-Update both of the files under `src/environments` to include the following property in the JSON:
+Update both of the files under `src/environments` to include the following property:

 ```TypeScript
 dataService: 'https://cs-demo-api.herokuapp.com'
 ```

 These files define the `dev` and `prod` environments.
 Typically they would have different values for something like the data service, but for our app we only have a single API server.
-Also, you can create more environments (QA, Testing, etc), but doing so is beyond the scope of this class.
+Also, you can create more environments (QA, Testing, etc), but doing so is beyond the scope of this training.

 ## Authentication Service